These Oatmeal Raisin Cookies are perfectly crisp on the outside and soft and chewy on the inside, exactly the way you would want them to be.

 Instructions

-- In a medium bowl whisk together the flour, baking soda, cinnamon, and salt, until compltely mixed.2 cups all purpose flour, 1 teaspoon baking soda, 1 teaspoon cinnamon, 1/2 teaspoon salt
+- In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt until completely mixed.2 cups all purpose flour, 1 teaspoon baking soda, 1 teaspoon cinnamon, 1/2 teaspoon salt

 - Add the eggs one at a time.
 Then add in the vanilla.
 Be sure to scrape down the edges of the bowl with a spatula before each addition.2 large eggs, 1 teaspoon pure vanilla extract

 - Add in the flour mixture.
-With the mixer on it's lowest setting, beat the flour mixture into the wet ingredients until it just begins to combine.
-Then turn the mixture up and finish combinging it until it is just combined.
-Be careful not to continue mixing after the flour is combined in.
+With the mixer on its lowest setting, beat the flour mixture into the wet ingredients until it just begins to combine.
+Then turn the mixture up and finish mixing until it is just combined.
+Be careful not to continue mixing after the flour is combined.

 - Mix in the oats and then the raisins.2 cups old fashioned oats, 1 cup raisins

 - Using a 1 1/2 tablespoon cookie scoop, scoop the cookies and roll them into balls.
 Place 2 1/2 inches apart on a baking sheet.
 Bake for 11 to 12 minutes or until the edges of the cookies begin to turn golden brown.
-For best results, rotate the pan half way through.
-Remove fro the oven, let cool on the baking sheet for two minutes, and then transfer to a cooling rack to cool completely.
+For best results, rotate the pan halfway through.
+Remove from the oven, let cool on the baking sheet for 2 minutes, and then transfer to a cooling rack to cool completely.

-- Enjoy right away or store in an airtight container for up to 1 week.
+- Enjoy right away or store in an airtight container for up to one week.

 Lisa says